modernmediagrp/spotify-recommendation-system/README.md

 ***Please note:*** *In the video comparisons below, the reference song is played before each recommendation.
 This is so the ear can make a direct comparison with the reference song rather than the other recommendations.
 After all, live DJ's are only looking for a next-song recommendation while another song is currently playing.*

 The first recommended song is so similar to the reference that DJ's have made mashups of the 2 songs.
 Everything about that recommendation is spot-on.
 The second recommended song captures the essence and energy of the reference while not sounding the exact same.
 Interestingly, the third recommendation is a song from the same artist released in the same year as the reference.
-Release year and artist are not a part of the modeled data so the similarity is being found in the audio features.
+Release year and artist are not a part of the modeled data so the similarity is being identified within the audio features.

 https://user-images.githubusercontent.com/92393233/150801538-f8de7952-568c-4539-a5c9-7e9a8cc540dc.mp4